105: The Corpse Vanishes

 Love-ly, love-ly.
 Love-ly, love-ly.

-An imitation of the “Necktie Killer” in Alfred Hitchcock’s 1972 film Frenzy.
+An imitation of the “Necktie Killer,” played by Barry Foster, in Alfred Hitchcock’s 1972 film Frenzy.

 When a hunchback comes along ... –You must whip him. –He’s playing with your corpse. –Unless you whip him. –He will not go away ... –You must whip him. –Whip him.
 Whip your hunchback.

-An extensive alteration of the lyrics to Devo’s 1980 hit single “Whip It.”
+An extensive parody of Devo’s 1980 hit single “Whip It.”

 Saran is a thin, transparent polymer best known for its usage in Saran Wrap, the clingy and clear film used to cover foodstuffs.
-It was invented in 1933.
+It was invented in 1933 and originally used as a spray to weatherproof fighter planes.
+Saran Wrap came along in 1949.
 Tupperware is a brand of plastic storage containers that are traditionally sold at “Tupperware parties,” in which a sales representative (usually a woman) makes her pitch to a group (again, usually women) gathered at someone’s home.
+The single mom who came up with the strategy was made Tupperware’s VP of marketing.
 They were first manufactured in 1946.

 Something stupid this way comes.

-A paraphrased line spoken by one of the witches in William Shakespeare’s play Macbeth.
-The actual line is “By the pricking of my thumbs, something wicked this way comes.”
+A parody of a line spoken by the second witch in William Shakespeare’s play Macbeth.
+The actual line is “By the pricking of my thumbs,/Something wicked this way comes.”

 [Sung.]
 I’m a little teacup, short and stout.
 Hey.
 Boss!
 The plane!
 The plane!
 I mean, the babe!
 The babe!

-A paraphrased line from “The Teapot Song,” written in 1939 by George Harold Sanders and Clarence Z. Kelley.
-Kelley ran a dance school for children and used the song to teach his younger students how to pantomime.
-Hervé Villechaize (1943-1993) was an undersized actor who became famous for the line “De plane!
+“The Teapot Song” was written in 1939 by George Harold Sanders and Clarence Z. Kelley.
+Kelley ran a dance school for children and used the song to teach his younger students pantomime.
+Hervé Villechaize (1943-1993) was a midget actor who became famous for the line “De plane!
 De plane!” on the TV show Fantasy Island, which he appeared on from 1978-1983.
 He became depressed and worked very little after leaving the series, ultimately killing himself in 1993.

 I think you’ve got to be under 43 inches to stay on that ride.